 Taiwan Beaches #2 – Baishawan Beach

 Literally translated to meaning ‘white-sand bay’, this gorgeous respite that’s an easy trip from Taipei City is where you’d go if you didn’t want to travel too far to splash in some water.
-If you’re after some fun in the sun, here, you are permitted to swim anytime from May until September, and possibly even partake in some surfing lessons too, which can be booked with CU Surf Paradise.
+If you’re after some fun in the sun, here, you are permitted to swim anytime from May until September, and possibly even partake in some surfing lessons too.

 If you’re the type to just appreciate beach scenery but not necessarily get your feet wet, Baishawan Beach also has a coastal walk that extends to a few kilometres around the shoreline which you can leisurely stride through at your own pace.
 Towards the northern end of the beach, you will be able to shop around for some souvenirs, and grab some lunch at the cafes and restaurants sprinkled around the area.

 Access: Take the MRT Red Line to Tamsui Station.
 After exiting, cross the street and board any bus from the following and alight at Baishawan: 622, 623, 1261, 1262, 1263.

 Taiwan Beaches – Recommended Resort for Baishawan Beach: Yang Ming Shan Tien Lai Resort & Spa

 This 4-star accommodation is one of the most luxurious resorts across Taiwan.
 Located only 12km away from Baishawan Beach, it’s close enough for easy access, and yet far enough in the mountains for the seclusion you’ve only ever dreamt about.
 Its impressive size and décor have wowed plenty of patrons in the past, and we have no doubt you’ll be stunned by its sheer grandeur the moment you lay your eyes on it.